EV Charging Guide

 We like CHAdeMO...Mostly because it's fun to say.

-This is the most common fast charger option you will find in New Zealand.
+This is the most common rapid charger option you will find in New Zealand.
 This offers a fast 50kW per hour of charge and will fill up a Nissan Leaf in around 20 minutes.
-These are common on Chargenet fast charge units.
+You can always find a tethered CHAdeMO cable on any DC Rapid charger.

-CHAdeMO are always tethered to the fast charger so you don't need your own cord (unless they've been vandalised, then you're out of luck for fast charging!).
+CHAdeMO are also always tethered to the fast charger so you don't need your own cord (unless they've been vandalised, then you're out of luck for fast charging!).
+The tethers can be quite short to reduce heat on the cable and ensure good communication to the car, so park as close as you can.

 EV Charger pictures from Wikimedia Commons, the free media repository: https://commons.wikimedia.org/wiki/EV_Charger_Gallery